 It took me weeks to get myself to a real eye doctor, but before that, a semi-conscious bit of me woke up every day believing blindness could be part of my future.
 When I finally did get around to an ophthalmologist, he found nothing wrong with my eyes.

-The rug didn’t manage to blind me, but when I carried it into the house, it put out my back.
+The rug didn’t manage to blind me, but when I had carried it into the house, it did put out my back.
 Inside, it unrolled too quickly and my shin caught another hard edge.
 This was one aggressive rug, but in the end, I’d like to think I tamed it, laying it flat in the center of the living room.

 I was foolish enough to think the hazards of home decorating were done with me.